rotem154154/lightning-x-gpt/README.md

 - No bias for QKV projections
 - ReLU Squared activation instead of GELU
 - No bias for all linear layers
-- Removed weight tying: +8% training time, +20% params, but faster convergence
+- Weight tying
+- Gated MLP

 ### No Improvement Yet
 - QK Normalization (probable bad implementation, TODO: try different normalization)
 - SageAttention (may help inference but destroys gradients)
 - Laser
 - SimpleRMSNorm
-- Gated MLP